-- Recent TNS Decisions Rendered The Board has rendered decisions on the Uber Canada Inc. (10268-20 TNS) and Facedrive Inc. (10149-20 TNS) applications that were part of the COVID-19 Board Investigation.
-The decisions are linked below and - Deadline Extended to Activate Additional Taxis In light of the ongoing impact of the COVID-19 pandemic, the Board is further extending the deadline to activate additional taxis until May 12, 2022.
+- Recent TNS Decisions Rendered - The Board has rendered decisions on the Uber Canada Inc. (10268-20 TNS) and Facedrive Inc. (10149-20 TNS) applications that were part of the COVID-19 Board Investigation.
+The decisions are linked below and more information can be found in the 0.84 S. - Deadline Extended to Activate Additional Taxis In light of the ongoing impact of the COVID-19 pandemic, the Board is further extending the deadline to activate additional taxis until May 12, 2022.
 This extension applies to Taxi Modernization vehicles or additional vehicle decisions made by the Board after March 2020 and the vehicles were not activated due to COVID-19.
 The Board previously issued advisories granting extensions until August 2021 and February 2022. - Festive Season & Peak Season TOPs for Taxis & Limousines For the 2021 'festive season' and 'peak season', taxi & limousine companies in BC may apply for Festive Season Temporary Operating Permits (FSTOPs) or Peak Season Temporary Operating Permits (PSTOPs) and choose any time period from November 15, 2021 up to and including January 15, 2022.
 To apply, see section 2 (Taxi) or 3 (Limousine) of Reference Sheet 17 (TOPs).